 As described before, metallation of L4 and L5 led to complexes with lower affinity, which can be most likely assigned to the loss of the strong interactions previously described for the systems L4:iNOS and L5:iNOS.
 Indeed, after coordination to the fac-[Re(CO)3]+ core, the NH3+ and CO2- groups of the dap chelating unit are no longer available to interact with the heme carboxylate arms and other polar residues (e.g., Gln257, Arg260, Asp376) (Figure 3A' and 3B').
+The organometallic tails of complexes Re4 and Re5 Selected active site residues important for the stabilization of L4-L6 and Re4-Re6 are shown in blue sticks.
+Dashed lines showed distances in Å between atoms.

-The organometallic tails of complexes Re4 and Re5 showed contacts with Arg260, Arg275, Ser256, and Gln257 residues situated near the heme binding pocket.
+showed contacts with Arg260, Arg275, Ser256, and Gln257 residues situated near the heme binding pocket.

-The enzymatic assays showed that Re5 ($K_i = 57 \ \mu$ M) exhibited the highest inhibitory potency when compared to Re4 ($K_i = 240 \ \mu$ M) and Re6 ($K_i = 258 \ \mu$ M).
+The enzymatic assays showed that Re5 ($K_i = 57 \mu M$) exhibited the highest inhibitory potency when compared to Re4 $(K_i = 240 \ \mu\text{M})$ and Re6 $(K_i = 258 \ \mu\text{M})$.
 This finding could be explained based on the relatively higher bulkiness of the organometallic tail of Re5, which provides a more extensive contact surface area than the smaller organometallic tail of Re4.
-Moreover, the absence of strong anchoring interactions in Re4, for example, the CO2- group of the N^{ω}-NO2-L-Arg moiety present in Re5, also should contribute for the fourfold lower affinity toward iNOS (Figure 3A' and 3B').
+Moreover, the absence of strong anchoring interactions in Re4, for example, the CO_2^- group of the N^{ω}-NO2-L-Arg moiety present in Re5, also should contribute for the fourfold lower affinity toward iNOS (Figure 3A' and 3B').

-Finally, the striking difference in the inhibitory potency observed for complexes Re6 ($K_i = 258.7 \ \mu\text{M}$) and Re3
+Finally, the striking difference in the inhibitory potency observed for complexes Re6 ($K_i = 258.7 \mu M$) and Re3

-($K_i = 6.2 \ \mu$ M), which share the common NOS-recognizing unit but are stabilized by chelators of different nature (Re6: dap based; Re3: pyrazolyl-diamine based), can be rationalized in terms of the different position of the fac-[Re (CO)3]+ organometallic moiety.
+($K_i = 6.2 \mu M$), which share the common NOS-recognizing unit but are stabilized by chelators of different nature (Re6: dap based; Re3: pyrazolyl-diamine based), can be rationalized in terms of the different position of the fac-[Re (CO)3]+ organometallic moiety.
 In Re6, the bulky organometallic moiety is less accommodated inside the active pocket of iNOS as it is oriented toward its 'open entrance' (Figure 3C' and Figure S15).
 Such orientation is triggered by electrostatic repulsions observed between the CO2- group of dap-Re(CO)3 and the heme carboxylate group (Figure S15).
 This results in a smaller number of contacts between the Re complex and the enzyme, mainly the strong electrostatic contacts observed between the fac-[Re(CO)3]+ core of Re3 and the residues Arg260 and Arg382 in iNOS (Figure S16) (34).